-The UP-C structure is a two-tiered structure involving one entity taxed as a partnership and another entity taxed as a corporation, in which:
+The UP-C is a two-tiered structure involving one entity taxed as a partnership and another entity taxed as a corporation, in which:

 - The pass-through entity (commonly referred to as the operating partnership or OP) holds all of the assets and operations of a business.
+The pass-through entity may be organized in any legal form that is taxable as a partnership under US tax laws, but it is most often organized as either:

+- a limited partnership (LP); or

+- a limited liability company (LLC).

-The pass-through entity may be organized in any legal form that is taxable as a partnership under US tax laws, but it is most often organized as either: - a limited partnership (LP); or - a limited liability company (LLC). - The pre-IPO owners continue to hold their interests directly in the pass-through OP and, accordingly, their share of the income of the business is not subject to an entity-level tax. - Public investors hold their interest in the OP indirectly through an entity (the Pubco) organized as a corporation or other legal form taxable as a C-corporation.
+- Public investors hold their interest in the tax partnership indirectly through an entity (the Pubco) organized as a corporation or other legal form taxable as a C-corporation. - The pre-IPO owners continue to hold their interests directly in the pass-through OP and, accordingly, their share of the income of the business is not subject to an entity-level tax.

-The UP-C structure is frequently implemented through a reorganization at the time of the IPO:
+The UP-C structure is implemented through a reorganization at the time of the IPO:

-- Most often, by modifying the capital structure of an existing tax partnership to reclassify the interests held by the pre-IPO owners into a single new class of common equity interests in the OP typically referred to as OP Units. - Where the existing business has historically been held through multiple entities, by undertaking a roll-up transaction where the pre-IPO owners contribute their interests in the business to a newly formed OP in exchange for newly issued OP Units.
+- Most often, by modifying the capital structure of an existing tax partnership to reclassify the interests held by the pre-IPO owners into a single new class of common units.
+These common equity interests in the OP are typically referred to as OP Units. - Where the existing business has historically been held through multiple entities, by undertaking a roll-up transaction where the pre-IPO owners contribute their interests in the business to a newly formed OP in exchange for newly issued OP Units.